What Worked For Obamacare And What Didn't? Lessons From 5 States

 "The challenge is some of the rules that were set up around the ACA made it easy to game the system, frankly," says Lanhee Chen, a research fellow at the Hoover Institution who was not involved in the study.

-Along with tightening the rules around special enrollment periods, Chen says he'd like to see a return to high-risk pools for the sickest Americans.
-The idea being that removing the most costly consumers from the general risk pool will allow carriers to lower premiums for everyone else.
+Along with tightening the rules around special enrollment periods, Chen says he'd like to see a return to high-risk pools for the sickest Americans, the idea being that removing the most costly consumers from the general risk pool will allow carriers to lower premiums for everyone else.
 But high-risk pools, which a majority of states operated before the ACA, are hugely expensive, Rivlin says.

 Another solution, she says, might be found by making sure a strong reinsurance mechanism provides payments to insurers that take on more costly customers.